artmg/lubuild/help/configure/write-Distro-to-flash.md

 ```

+### Choice = GUI - gnome Disks utility

+If you prefer a GUI alternative, you may find the gnome Disks utility's
+Image Restore options pratical.

+However these offer you NO features to avoid you accidentally choosing the wrong
+destination and inadvertently **wiping all your data**, so beware!

+If you have a paritition image then choose the destination partition and choose
+"Restore Partition Image".
+If you have a Disk image then select the drive unit
+and use the top right hand menu to choose "Restore Disk Image".

+NB: This technique does NOT add any bootloader, so whether it works also
+depends on the image you choose to use, unless you have UEFI-enabled systems.

+If you get errors such as _isolinux.bin missing or corrupt_ then perhaps
+you tried to write a Disk image to a Partition?

+## Flash automation

-But below is a handy bit of automation that also sorts out the media labels and other details.
+Below is a handy bit of automation that also sorts out the media labels and other details.

 Note: this automation in the rest of this page
 is similar to that used in the pages below,